lmaccagnan/lmaccagnan.github.io/weeklyupdates.md

 The process and timeline I’ve set up are working well.
 As I begin scheduling informational interviews, I anticipate some scheduling challenges due to potential conflicts between my work availability and that of the professionals I’m reaching out to.
 I plan to remain as flexible as possible to accommodate different schedules.

+### Week 8:
+Last week, I compiled a list of companies that interest me.
+While this approach still aligns somewhat with a "find a job" mindset, it serves as a tool to identify people within these organizations whose roles intrigue me for prototyping interviews.
+I started by exploring different sectors based on my personal passions and past experiences, then listed relevant companies and organizations.
+I also began identifying potential interviewees and conducted my first prototyping interview.

+Next week, I plan to expand both my company and interviewee lists.
+To do this, I will apply strategies from The 2-Hour Job Search, such as exploring related companies through the "People Also Viewed" section on LinkedIn and identifying organizations featured in articles that capture my interest.
+I will also leverage alumni connections and continue expanding my network through personal and professional contacts.

+I do not have any blockers, but upon reflecting on last week's conversation, I realize I didn’t gain as much actionable insight as I had hoped.
+While I found the person's story compelling, I’m uncertain how to translate it into next steps.
+One initial thought is that the purpose may simply be to identify which aspects of their role resonate with me and warrant further exploration.
+Shifting from a job-seeker mindset to one of pure learning may be a challenge, but it’s something I need to reflect on further.